Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-aZHVhI9GZk8.md

 ### Transcript

-> a teleport system i don't know if that's gonna happen we have tried that in the past and i don't know if we liked it or not so i can't really say, so i don't know
+> a teleport system I don't know if that's gonna happen we have tried that in the past and I don't know if we liked it or not so I can't really say, so I don't know